Rosehip

 • Thalassemia

 Large amounts of vitamin C can interfere with blood-thinning medicines, such as Coumadin (warfarin).
-Since rosehip contains vitamin C, use caution if you are taking these drugs.
+As rosehip contains vitamin C, use caution if you're taking these drugs.

-Always tell your doctor about any supplements you are taking, including natural ones and those bought without a prescription.
-That way, your doctor can check on any potential side effects or interactions with any medications.
+Always tell your doctor about any supplements you're taking, including natural ones and those bought without a prescription.
+That way, your doctor can check on any potential side effects or interactions with any other medications you take.
 Rosehip may also interfere with certain blood tests.

 Supplements are regulated by the FDA, but they use a different set of regulations than they do for "conventional" foods or medicine.